Homophobia and hatred killed dozens of our gay/lesbian family this weekend in a horrific, incomprehensible massacre in an Orlando nightclub.

 This was not a random attack; a gay bar was specifically targeted and gays/lesbians were massacred on purpose.
 (Although it appears at this time that the attack was primarily targeted at gay men, obviously, lesbians were murdered as well).

-And it doesn’t matter whether the murderer himself was a homosexual filled with self-hate, as is being speculated, or whether he was simply a gay-hating bigot for other reasons.
-Regardless of the answer, this massacre illustrated homophobia at it’s most extreme, whether that homophobia is internalized and/or externalized.
+And it doesn’t matter whether the murderer himself was a homosexual filled with self-hate, as is currently being speculated, or whether he was simply a homophobic, hate-filled bigot for other reasons.
+We may never know the full truth, but, regardless of the answer, this massacre illustrated homophobia at it’s most extreme, whether that homophobia is internalized and/or externalized.

-To gloss over the obvious fact that this mass murder was a crime of hate against gays and lesbians, to say it is a crime against all of humanity, is yet another way of saying to gays and lesbians that we are invisible and that our lives don’t matter.
+To gloss over the obvious fact that this mass murder was a crime of hate against gays and lesbians, to say it is a crime against all of humanity or to simply call it a random act of terror, is yet another way of saying to gays and lesbians that we are invisible and that our lives don’t matter.

 To deny how deeply this hurts gays and lesbians as a community is yet another slap in the face, albeit one that well-intentioned straight people most likely don’t realize they are committing.